-- There are many types of septic systems: conventional system, chamber system, drip distribution system, aerobic treatment system, mound system, recirculating sand filter system, evapotranspiration system, constructed wetland system, and community system.
+- There are many types of septic systems, including 1) conventional systems, 2) chamber systems, 3) drip distribution systems, 4) aerobic treatment systems, 5) mound systems, 6) recirculating sand filter systems, 7) evapotranspiration systems, 8) constructed wetland systems, and 9) community systems.

-- Many homes have a conventional septic system, which consists of a septic tank where waste is broken down and a leach field where water is dispersed back into the ground.
+- Most homes have a conventional septic system, which consists of a septic tank where waste is broken down and a leach field where water is dispersed back into the ground.

 - An aerobic treatment system infuses a septic chamber with oxygen, helping to speed up the breakdown process by facilitating the growth of natural bacteria.

-- A recirculating sand filter system filters waste water through a compartment filled with sand and recirculates the water until it is clear of solid waste.
+- A recirculating sand filter system filters wastewater through a compartment filled with sand and recirculates the water until it's clear of solid waste.

 - A constructed wetland system processes wastewater in a wetland, allowing additional water to percolate into the ground.